 He has been cited on topics involving cross-border judgment and arbitration award monetization by publications including The New York Times, Reuters, Bloomberg, Global Arbitration Review, Commercial Dispute Resolution, The Boston Globe, Asia Business Law Journal, the Hong Kong Lawyer, and the Business Times.

-Mr. Han is admitted as a Solicitor Advocate in Hong Kong and in the United States.
+Mr. Han is admitted as a Solicitor Advocate in Hong Kong, in the United States, and in the Dubai International Financial Centre Courts.
 He is a Beijing native and fluent Mandarin Chinese speaker.
 Before joining Kobre & Kim, Mr. Han practiced at Covington & Burling LLP.
 Earlier in his career, he served as a law clerk to the U.S. Court of Appeals for the Eighth Circuit.